PTB-MR/mrpro/docs/source/user_guide.rst

 receiver coils and ``FourierOp`` describing the transform from image space to k-space taking the sampling scheme (trajectory) into account.
 Additional operators describing transformations due to physiological motion or MR signal models can be added.
+All operators take one or more tensors as input and return a tuple of one or more tensors as output.
+Operators can be chained using ``@`` to form a full acquisition model.

 Based on the acquisition model a suitable minimization function and reconstruction algorithm needs to be selected.

-Depending on the choices made above the reconstruction algorithms provides images (``ImageData``) or quantitative parametric maps (``QData``).
+Depending on the choices made above the reconstruction algorithms provides images (``IData``) or quantitative parametric maps (``QData``).

 Image processing